Retired police officer A.J. Gillinger, 51, talked his son out of following in his footsteps.

 Wolf has heard concerns from students, and parents of students, about how officers’ names are published in the media immediately after a shooting, before investigations have been completed.

 The experience of an officer in Chicago stands out to Wolf as an example of how this immediate public scrutiny impacts police.
-In 2016, this Chicago officer was attacked by a man allegedly high on PCP; she was badly beaten, but did not shoot her attacker.
+In 2016, the Chicago officer was attacked by a man allegedly high on PCP; she was badly beaten, but didn’t shoot her attacker.

 Christy Allen, a sergeant in the recruitment division at St. Louis Police Department, spoke to the impacts of the Ferguson events.
 The city of Ferguson is part of the great St. Louis metro area.